 Pointe des Châteaux (Castle Head) is located at the easternmost tip of the island of Grande-Terre and recognized as a unique area for biodiversity and archaeological riches.
 The site features majestic rock structures naturally carved by the crashing waves of the Atlantic Ocean.
 A hiking trail leads to the point marked by a giant cross and offers spectacular panoramic views of Grande-Terre and the distant island of La Désirade.

 Guadeloupe National Park on Basse-Terre was designated a UNESCO Biosphere Reserve in 1992, along with the nearby Grand Cul-de-Sac Marin Nature Reserve.
 The park includes the largest rainforest in the Lesser Antilles and is known for its biological diversity, including over 300 tree species, 270 varieties of fern, and 90 types of orchids.
 Wildlife includes more than 10 species of mammals and almost 30 species of birds (among them the indigenous black woodpecker).
 Hiking trails lead to the popular Carbet Falls and Cascade aux Ecrevissess (Crayfish Falls); the Route de la Traversée is a scenic drive that runs through the park.
-More adventurous visitors can try climbing to the summit of the active La Soufrière volcano (the last eruption was 1977), or taking a jeep safari.
+More adventurous visitors can try climbing to the summit of the active La Soufrière volcano (the last eruption was 1977) or take a jeep safari.

 The highest peak in the Lesser Antilles (with a summit reaching 4,812 feet/1,467 meters), the mildly active La Soufriere volcano—the last eruption took place in 1977—is affectionately referred to as La Grande Dame (an elderly woman of great prestige) by Guadeloupeans.
 It is located on Basse-Terre in the heart of the national park, and many visitors take the vigorous hike to the summit for views of the Guadeloupe archipelago and other nearby islands.
 Afterward, you can take a relaxing dip in les Bains Jaunes (yellow baths), which are fed by warm (86 degrees F/30 degrees C) sulfurous water that flows from natural hot springs—perfect for revitalizing trail-weary muscles.